EriLaxh/MazeGameProject/README.md

 ## Introduction

 Maze Game is designed to help preschool children learn directions while enjoying the challenge of navigating colourful mazes.
-Inspired by the Pathfinder puzzles from Honkai: Star Rail and built on the Astray library, this project provides an interactive and engaging learning experience.
+Inspired by the Pathfinder puzzles from Honkai: Star Rail, this project provides an interactive and engaging learning experience.

 ## Features